JR Cigars History

 Later down the road, fate took a giant turn for the better when Lew came up with a brilliant idea of making two giant signs that covered the store’s entire windows.
 The signs said, “BUSINESS STINKS SALE.”

-One of the most popular New York columnists was Earl Wilson, who must have seen the signs and wrote about it in his column.
+One of the most popular New York columnists was Earl Wilson, who must have seen the signs and written about it in his column.
 All the TV stations picked up on the business stinks story, and JR Cigar became famous overnight.

 In late 1974, just five countries made handmade premium cigars.
 The countries were Spain (the Canary Islands), Honduras, Mexico, Jamaica, and Nicaragua.